dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

 ActivityTagsCollection is needed for the following reasons:

 - We need to avoid having the consumers of our APIs to use any other types (e.g. Dictionary<>, List<>...etc.) which can cause issues like not keeping the items in order or not conforming to the OT specs which suggest specific behaviors (e.g. when adding null value, should remove the entry from the list)
-- Need to support the nested attributes.
-ActivityTagsCollection will make it easy to do so.
+- It is currently proposed to support nested attributes.
+ActivityTagsCollection will make it easy to do so at anytime is needed.

 ```c#
     public class ActivityTagsCollection : IReadOnlyCollection<KeyValuePair<string, object>>